 The two came over, and the usher asked in English “Aren’t you the one who is supposed to see the Holy Father?”
 Wingate answered yes.

 The Swiss Guard then took the clip board from the usher and wrote Andrew Wingate on it.
 The semi-bewildered usher looked at it, and calmly read the name.
 With no fuss, Father Wingate went into the waiting room, where he later did get to see the Pope.
-The tall handsome Swiss Guard was Wingate’s guardian angel.
+The tall handsome Swiss Guard was Wingate’s guardian angel, Wingate told me.
+But, the story did not end there.

 When they met, the Pope was told Sister Lucia was there to see the Pope.